-The Option Agreement sets forth the terms of the definitive acquisition agreement to be negotiated in good faith by the parties after exercise of the Option which include: (i) a cash payment of \$300,000 upon the completion of the definitive acquisition agreement (in additional to the option exercise fee); (ii) the issuance by Buyer to Company of 19.99% of the equity of Buyer within thirty (30) days of execution of the final acquisition agreement (such 19.99% to be subject to anti-dilution protection until the Buyer has raised \$4,000,000); (iii) the assumption by Buyer of the obligations of Company under that certain Equity Purchase Agreement by and among Company, Purnovate, the members of Purnovate, and Robert D. Thompson as the member's representative, dated December 7, 2020 and amended January 25, 2021 (the "PNV EPA"); (iv) the assumption by Buyer of the obligations of Company under that certain Equity by Buyer of the obligations of Company under that certain and between Company and William Stilley; (v) a low, single digit royalty payments on net sales; (vi) cash payments of up to approximately \$11 million in development and approval milestones for each compound after payments to the prior members of Purnovate pursuant to the PNV EPA; and (vii) cash payments of up to an aggregate of \$50,000,000 upon the achievement of certain commercial milestones.
+The Option Agreement sets forth the terms of the definitive acquisition agreement to be negotiated in good faith by the parties after exercise of the Option which include: (i) a cash payment of \$300,000 upon the completion of the definitive acquisition agreement (in additional to the option exercise fee); (ii) the issuance by Buyer to Company of 19.99% of the equity of Buyer within thirty (30) days of execution of the final acquisition agreement (such 19.99% to be subject to anti-dilution protection until the Buyer has raised \$4,000,000); (iii) the assumption by Buyer of the obligations of Company under that certain Equity Purchase Agreement by and among Company, Purnovate, the members of Purnovate, and Robert D. Thompson as the member's representative, dated December 7, 2020 and amended January 25, 2021 (the "PNV EPA"); (iv) the assumption by Buyer of the obligations of Company under that certain Equity by Buyer of the obligations of Company under that certain Equity of by Buyer of the obligations of Company under that certain Equity Purchase Agreement Company and William Stilley; (v) a low, single digit royalty payments on net sales; (vi) cash payments of up to approximately \$11 million in development and approval milestones for each compound after payments to the prior members of Purnovate pursuant to the PNV EPA; and (vii) cash payments of up to an aggregate of \$50,000,000 upon the achievement of certain commercial milestones.